United Health Addiction Treatment Information

-If you’re struggling with substance abuse and your insurance carrier is United Healthcare, addiction treatment coverage may worry you.
-The good news is that United Healthcare plans cover some level of addiction treatment, although specific coverage will vary depending on your location and your particular plan.
+If you’re struggling with substance abuse and your insurance carrier is United Health, addiction treatment coverage may worry you.
+The good news is that United Health plans cover some level of addiction treatment, although specific coverage will vary depending on your location and your particular plan.

 UnitedHealth rehab coverage has a huge network of behavioral health services to choose from, with over 130,000 facilities and clinicians providing a variety of services including treatment for substance abuse.

 The best way to determine the specifics of your United Health substance abuse coverage is to review your enrollment materials.
 You can also visit the member website or call the number on your membership card.
 Insurance companies are required to provide a summary of your benefits, including those for mental health and addiction treatment.

 If you’re worried about your use of drugs or alcohol, or if you’re concerned about a family member, you can call United Health’s Substance Abuse Hotline at 855-780-5955 any time of day or night.
 The hotline, staffed by substance abuse recovery advocates, is free and confidential for members and their families.

 Provide your member information if you’re looking for details of your plan, or remain anonymous if you’re not ready to provide your name or other personal information.

 Depending on your benefit plan, United Health drug rehab providers may pay for: